tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎/客户端 API/Windows SDK/语音消息及转文本_intl_en.md

 ## Voice Message Recording

-**The recording process is as follows: Start recording > stop recording > return the recording callback > start the next recording.**
+**The recording process is as follows: start recording > stop recording > return recording callback > start the next recording.**